A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Observations and data reduction

 We focus our analysis on the diffuse stellar halo of NGC 3311, but the whole area surrounding NGC 3311 contains a vast number of sources, including dwarf galaxies \citep{2008A&A...486..697M}, ultra-compact dwarfs, and globular clusters \citep{2011A&A...531A...4M}.
 To avoid the contamination of these systems, we have masked all compact sources detected with \textsc{sextractor} \citep{1996A&AS..117..393B} over an unsharpened-mask image of the combined data cube.

 The analysis of the \ac{IMF} variations in unresolved galaxies requires detailed modeling of absorption-line features with an accuracy of the order of 1\% \citep{2012ApJ...760...70V}.
-In the case of the central pointing I, we combine data from adjacent spaxels using a Voronoi tessellation scheme with the implementation of \citet{2003MNRAS.342..345C} aiming at a \ac{SNR} of 250 per wavelength pixel for each Voronoi bin, which results in a set of $73$ spectra for this pointing.
-In pointing II, the stellar halo becomes very faint and even the combination of the entire field does not produce a spectrum with a high enough \ac{SNR} for our purposes.
-Hence, to be able to cover a region as large as possible, we still use this pointing dividing the field of view into two sections, and then only considering the region within the surface brightness elliptical contour of $\mu_V=22$ arcsec$^{-2}$, which we bin into two big bins.
-Therefore, the final dataset used in this work consists of 75 spectra.
-We identify each spectrum according to an identification number that increases as a function of the distance from the center of NGC~3311 (see Fig.~\ref{fig:binnum} in the appendix).
+To achieve the necessary \ac{S/N} in the central pointing I, we combine data from adjacent spaxels using a Voronoi tessellation scheme with the implementation of \citet{2003MNRAS.342..345C} aiming at a \ac{S/N} of 250 per wavelength pixel for each Voronoi bin.
+This Voronoi scheme produced a set of $74$ spectra on the central pointing.
+However, this kind of tessellation is not appropriate in pointing II, given that the stellar halo becomes very faint, and even the combination of the entire field does not produce a spectrum with a sufficiently high \ac{S/N} for our purposes.
+Nevertheless, to be able to cover as large a region as possible, we still use this pointing, dividing the field of view into two sections, only considering the region within the surface brightness elliptical contour of $\mu_V=22$ arcsec$^{-2}$, which is divided in two elliptical bins.
+Therefore, the final dataset used in this work consists of 76 spectra.

+Furthermore, the presence of a dust lane and a blue spot, a small region with relatively young stars \citep{2003AJ....125..478L, 2020arXiv200810662R}, has been reported in the center of NGC~3311.
+Hence, in this region, we build up the Voronoi tessellation in a way that separates both structures (each contained in a single Voronoi bin) from the remainder of the stellar core in order to avoid contamination in the other combined spectra.